ekieff/JavaScript-Game/README.md

 ### Game Set

-Game set will begin by forming an array that contains key value pairs of a word and a synonym (per Taylor's suggestion I'll start by hardcoding this for my MVP).
+Game set will begin by forming an array that contains key value pairs of a word and a synonym.
 I'll need to set the text content of 12 buttons to be equal to the words identified, and align them in a grid.
 I'll need a function that chooses between these words a specific key, and presents it's pair.

 ### Game Play